You are here

 Philadelphia Countryside

-The State Museum of Pennsylvania, adjacent to the State Capitol in Harrisburg, will display the original Penn Charter for one week beginning March 10, 2013.
+The State Museum of Pennsylvania, adjacent to the State Capitol in Harrisburg, will display the original Penn Charter for one week in early March.
 The Museum also offers exhibits examining the dawn of geologic time, the Native American experience, the colonial and revolutionary era, a pivotal Civil War battleground, and the Commonwealth’s vast industrial age.